adambard/learnxinyminutes-docs/vala.html.markdown

 float casted_float = (float) cast_to_float; // static casting; no runtime checks

 // For runtime checks, use dynamic casting.
-// Dynamically casted objects must meet the following:
+// Dynamically casted objects must be the following:
 // - Object's class is the same class as the desired type
 // - Object's class is a subclass of the desired type
 // - Desired class is an interface implemented by the object's class